 8. Auray FP-P1L Pedal

 Auray is a manufacturer of mostly professional musical instruments and accessories.
-It creates quality and very pleasable designs for stage life.
+It creates quality and very ideal designs for stage life.
 For this FP-P1L pedal, they opted for a simpler but exquisite style on its design with rugged construction.

 This is to enhance the longevity of the pedal.
 With the FP-P1L pedal, you won’t have to stress over positioning – mainly because the pedal comes with a long 72-inch cable.